Aaron-Bopp/TIM/40_Evergreens/Cooking allowed prehistoric humans to spend less energy on digesting.md

 #### [[Cooking allowed prehistoric humans to spend less energy on digesting]]

 In order to digest unprocessed plant and animal matter you need to have a long and powerful intestinal tract and spend lots of energy chewing.
-This is a feature of many species from cows to chimpanzee's, but not of the chimpanzee's close relative, humans.
-This adaptation may be linked to cooking and and have allowed for larger brains.
+This is a feature of many species from cows to chimpanzee's, but not of the chimpanzee's close relatives, humans.
+By contrast we spend a much shorter time chewing and digesting and thus can put our energy into other things.
+This adaptation likely allowed for larger brains may be linked to cooking.
+Cooking breaks down a lot of the proteins that stomachs have to in other animals.
 Similarly:: [[Cracking bones and eating the marrow may have been human's first niche]]

 leads to:: [[Foraging allowed for a diverse diet]]